Scaling and Root Planing in Oklahoma City, OK

 How do I prevent advanced gum disease moving forward?

-In order to prevent your gum disease from coming back, it’s crucial that you practice strict brushing and flossing at home.
-This includes brushing for at least two minutes at a time twice a day and flossing at least once a day.
-Make sure to maintain routine dental appointments at our office as well for exams and cleanings.
+The best way to prevent advanced gum disease is to maintain proper brushing and flossing habits at home.
+This includes brushing for at least two minutes twice a day and flossing at least once each day.
+You’ll also want to attend regular dental appointments at least twice a year.